Prostate Cancer Awareness Month: The Importance of Early Detection

 One in eight men in America will be diagnosed with prostate cancer during their lifetime, the majority at age 65 or above.
 While it is serious, most men diagnosed do not die from the disease.
 More than three million men who have received a prostate cancer diagnosis at some time in their life continue to live with it.

-“We encourage men to seek care from well-trained urologists who can help decide whether someone needs to be treated with surgery or radiation therapy or whether they can take a ‘watch-and-wait’ approach,” says Dr. Pham.
+“We encourage men to seek care from a well-trained urologist who can help decide whether someone needs to be treated with surgery or radiation therapy or whether they can take a ‘watch-and-wait’ approach,” says Dr. Pham.
 “We ensure that the right treatment is chosen for the right patient.”

 Prostate Cancer Patient Stories